 Heads of Department are all subject experts.
 They lead on the content, specifications and delivery of the curriculum in each subject.
 At the heart of curriculum design is a shared commitment to constructing programmes of study that pupils find interesting, challenging and will lead to success – whether it be the transition from Key Stage 2 or when pupils sit external examinations at the end of Key Stage 4.
 At each key stage, we support pupils and parents with transition guidance to ensure that pupils are happy, well informed and make sustained progress.

 The curriculum at Key Stage 3 spans for three years, which gives all pupils the opportunity to experience a wide range of subjects across an extended period of time, before making informed choices about Key Stage 4.
 The Key Stage 3 Curriculum at Pleckgate is designed to ensure the aims of the National Curriculum are met and exceeded.
-As well as the core subjects of English, Maths and Science, all pupils study Performing Arts, the Humanities, Religious Education, Languages, Technology, Computing, PE, PSHE & Citizenship.
+As well as the core subjects of English, Maths and Science, all pupils study Performing Arts, the Humanities, Religion and Worldviews, Languages, Technology, Computing, PE, PSHE & Citizenship.
 Pupils who require additional support in Mathematics or English may have a bespoke timetable that allows for intervention in order to accelerate their progress.

 The pastoral and wider curriculum at Pleckgate High School is equally important as the academic curriculum with pupils is carefully organised into tutor groups using information gathered during transition from primary schools.
 Pupils remain in these tutor groups for five years with the same form tutor and a Head of Year who, together with the tutor team are responsible for the safety, well-being, personal and academic success of each pupil.
 Pupils receive PSHE as well as SRE in both lessons and structured daily tutor time.
 This curriculum is further enhanced through Super Learning Days throughout the school year with a focus on enrichment, living in the wider world, CEIAG and relationships.
 At Pleckgate we are committed to developing the whole person and our curriculum design reflects this